enchant3dmango/lugvloei/README.md

 ## High-Level Architecture
 ![High-Level Architecture](docs/assets/hla.png)

-P.S.
-I also use Helm to manage Kubernetes applications, GitHub as the DAGs repository, and Slack.
-I will add them later on to the High-Level Architecture above.

 ## Setup & Installation
 ### Disclaimer
 :warning: I tested this setup guide only on macOS Sequoia 15.0.1.
 If you are using a different OS, you might need to adjust several things.